Skip to main content

 Action menu open in the module editor showing 'View Assets Using the Module' option.

-You’ll now see a list of assets and themes that use the selected module.
+After opening the Module Manager, you will see a table of all assets and themes using the module.

 • Brand – Filter by brand